Mortal/csaudk-submitj/README.md

 1. Save the `Submit` program in the `src` folder in your project.
 The `Submit` program is the same for all tasks.
 ![](pictures/20260921_14h20m52s_grim.png)
 ![](pictures/20260921_14h20m55s_grim.png)
 1. Open the task file(s) and implement your solution.
-Edit only in the function(s) which you are supposed to implemnent.
-In particular DO NOT edit the main method.
+Edit only in the function(s) which you are supposed to implement.
+In particular DO NOT edit the main method of the task file(s).
 ![](pictures/20260921_14h21m17s_grim.png)
 ![](pictures/20260921_14h23m20s_grim.png)
 1. To test the implementation, open the Submit.java file.
 In the main method at the top, add calls to the static test methods in the provided files for the task, and run the code (Using the green triangle.
 Do not run it from the terminal).
 For this example the test method is `Maxdelsum.testAll`.
 In the `max` task this would be `Maximum.testAll`.